-If you’re suffering from abdominal pain in Manhattan or in one of the other boroughs, your abdominal pain can be a mild inconvenience treatable with over-the-counter remedies, or it can be a sign of a serious illness that deserves immediate attention by a gastroenterologist.
+If you’re suffering from abdominal pain in Manhattan or one of the other boroughs, it can be a mild inconvenience treatable with over-the-counter remedies or a sign of a severe illness that requires immediate attention from a gastroenterologist.

-Abdominal pain should always be evaluated with a thorough consultation and examination by a gastroenterologist for an accurate diagnosis and treatment plan as it may be a symptom of a serious illness or condition.
-There are various causes of stomach pain, which should be investigated by a top GI specialist.
-Abdominal discomfort can be acute or chronic and can be caused by issues relating to the stomach, appendix, gallbladder, spleen, bowel, liver, gynecological issues, or other issues.
+Abdominal pain should always be evaluated with a thorough consultation and examination by a gastroenterologist for an accurate diagnosis and treatment plan, as it may be a symptom of a severe illness or condition.
+There are multiple causes of stomach pain that should be investigated by a top GI specialist.
+Abdominal pain can be acute or chronic, and it can result from problems with the stomach, appendix, gallbladder, spleen, bowel, liver, or gynecological issues.

-It is therefore important to see the top abdominal pain doctor of our practice for an examination and further investigation to understand the cause of your pain.
-If you’re suffering from abdominal pain in Upper East Side, your problem deserves attention by the best-in-class gastroenterologist.
+Therefore, it is critical that you see our practice’s doctor for an examination and further investigation to determine the source of your pain.
+If you’re experiencing abdominal pain in the Upper East Side, your problem deserves to be addressed by a best-in-class gastroenterologist.

 What Are the Causes of Abdominal Pain?